 Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me (Matthew 5:11)

-About the Author Kristi Rae Millsap MBA is a writer, veteran, and certified, professional Christian coach.
 She started consulting in 2012 after earning her MBA in Healthcare Management and getting laid off from her corporate job as a frontend developer and internet marketing analyst.
 Consulting led to serving in ministry, coaching, and writing.

 Kristi enjoys bringing new ideas to life and sharing creative insights to help Christian entrepreneurs learn how to gain more time-freedom to love God with all their heart, mind, and strength.